Incorporation (linguistics): Hungarian

-Hungarian is an Uralic language in which many different types of noun incorporation occur.
-Hungarian's linguistic typology is agglutinative, meaning that the languages have words that consists of more than one morphemes.
+Hungarian is a Uralic language in which many different types of noun incorporation occur.
+The linguistic typology of Hungarian is agglutinative, meaning that the language has words that may consist of a whole series of distinct morphemes.
 Hungarian combines "bare noun + verb" to form a new complex verb, and this would correspond to Mithun's first type of NI, lexical compounding.
-Phonologically, the V and N are separate words, but in syntactically, the N loses its syntactic status as the argument of the sentence, and VN unit becomes an intransitive predicate.
+Phonologically, the V and N are separate words, but syntactically, the N loses its syntactic status as the argument of the sentence, and the VN unit becomes an intransitive predicate.
 This is demonstrated in the examples below:

-To be clear, to 'house-build' is not the same as to 'build a house.' 'house-building' is a complex activity and a unitary concept, and this is applied to other examples as well.
+To be clear, to 'house-build' is not the same as to 'build a house': 'house-building' is a complex activity and a unitary concept, and this is applied to other examples as well.
 The object argument of the underlying verb may be satisfied by the bare noun, but the bare noun does not act as an argument of a sentence like it usually would.
-In Hungarian, for examples such as one mentioned, the incorporating verb must be imperfective and the complex verb formed from it always must be intransitive.
+In Hungarian, for examples such as the one mentioned, the incorporating verb must be imperfective and the complex verb formed from it must always be intransitive.

-In Hungarian, incorporated nominals may be morphologically singular or plural - this is dependent on whether languages allow this or not in their incorporation.
+In Hungarian, incorporated nominals may be morphologically singular or plural; this is dependent on whether languages allow this or not in their incorporation.

-One restriction that Hungarian forbids is that bare object nouns cannot be incorporated with prefixed verbs.
+One restriction in Hungarian is that bare object nouns cannot be incorporated with prefixed verbs.

-Another restriction that Hungarian does not allow is stative verbs cannot allow noun incorporation, even if the stative verbs are not prefixed verbs.
+Another restriction in the language is that stative verbs do not allow noun incorporation, even if the stative verbs are not prefixed verbs.

-However, it is important note that there are some unprefixed verbs that are perfective and allows NI in Hungarian.
+However, it is important to note that there are some unprefixed verbs that are perfective and allow NI in Hungarian.